FolkComputer/folk/README.md

 }
 ```

-The inside block of the `When` gets executed for each claim that is
+The inside block (body) of the `When` gets executed for each claim
-being made that it matches.
-It will get reactively rerun as new
+that is being made that it matches.
+It will get reactively rerun
-matching claims are added (or old ones are removed).
+whenever a new matching claim is introduced.

 Any wishes/claims you make in the body will get automatically revoked
-if the claim that the `When` is matching is revoked. (so if Omar stops
+if the claim that the `When` was matching is revoked. (so if Omar stops
 being cool, the downstream label `Omar seems pretty cool` will go away
 automatically)